 HTII's credit profile is constrained by its external guarantees, which could potentially increase its repayment obligations.
-As of 31 December 2022, the Company had outstanding external guarantees of RMB4.1 billion, representing 15.0% of its net assets.
-Most of them were provided to local state-owned enterprises.
-The contingent liabilities of the Company are subject to regional risks, as the majority of the guarantees have been provided to local state-owned enterprises.
-In addition, the Company provided a loan guarantee for one of its joint venture property development project companies, namely Weihai Fuhuan Real Estate Development Co., Ltd. ("Fuhuan Real Estate"), which is under the control of Guangzhou R&F Properties Co., Ltd. Fuhuan Real Estate has been in default from the loan payments and incurred lawsuits in 2022.
-Although HTII had not made any compensation for this external guarantee as of 30 June 2023, it still bears certain contingent liabilities risks.
+As of 31 December 2023, the Company had outstanding external guarantees of RMB5.9 billion, representing 22.2% of its net assets.
+The contingent liabilities of the Company are subject to regional risks, as the majority of the guarantees have been provided to local state-owned enterprises in Huancui District.
+The related contingent risk exposure is still a key credit concern over HTIII's credit profile.